How to set up your client approval process and get feedback fast

 1. Collect feedback on everything in one place, instead of using different tools for every file format

 Having all your feedback from all stakeholders from different stages of the project in one place, together with all relevant file versions, makes the process more efficient and enjoyable.
+It’s as if you had all your reviewers and creators in the same room, discussing what changes to make.

 With Filestage, this is precisely what you expect from your feedback process.
 You can create a project, add as many files as you need, and invite your reviewers to leave feedback on top of your work.